 Although not technically an amendment, fill in the blank is a good way to amend a motion when there are many options.
 It can save a lot of time and make hard choices much easier.

-Technical note: In formal terms this motion is called “creating a blank” and “filling a blank.”
-You can learn more details in Robert’s Rules of Order Newly Revised, 11th edition, pp. 162-167, with additional examples and references on other pages.
+Technical note: In formal terms this action is called “filling blanks.”
+You can learn more details in Robert’s Rules of Order Newly Revised, 12th edition, Sections 12:92 – 113, with extensive discussion and examples.